Terradue/doc-developer-sandbox/source/developer/basic.rst

 .. admonition::

-  Depending from the profile chosen (maven's option *-P*), a run executable can be written in different programming languages (currently: python, R, or bash scripts).
+  Depending from the profile chosen (maven's option *-P*), a run executable can be written in different programming or scripting languages including python, R, or bash (the Hands-On exercises are initially available in python and bash).

 Run the node
 ============